-On the subsequent nights I had a fan and cans of both Peaceful Sleep and Doom.
+On subsequent nights, I had a fan and cans of both Peaceful Sleep and Doom.

 Turns out that it was to stop small furry critters from making a home in the engine bay

-and eating the wiring...needless to say, I made certain that my car followed suite.
+and eating the wiring...needless to say, I made certain that my car followed suit.